Jashuvaraj/Verilog_Combinational_circuits/encoders/4_2_encoder/readme.md

 This module implements a 4-to-2 binary encoder using combinational logic.
 Among the four input lines (`d0–d3`), only one should be active at a time, and the encoder outputs the corresponding 2-bit binary code.

 ## Files Included:
-- `Four_two_encoder.v` — RTL implementation of encoder logic and Testbench for functional verification
+- `dut_tb.v` — RTL implementation of encoder logic and Testbench for functional verification

 ---